Direct oxygen injection for metal production

 Injecting productivity directly into your business

 Inject your business with one of our state-of-the-art systems that lowers costs and improves productivity in your electric arc furnaces (EAF) and cupolas.
-Introducing pure oxygen into your metal production operations can result in more efficient use of your resources, improved productivity and lower costs.
+Introducing pure oxygen into your metal production operations can result in a more efficient use of your resources, improved productivity and lower costs.
 And because our injection technologies have been installed worldwide, you can trust our expertise and experience to boost your business.

 CoJet® Gas Injection